yabramuvdi/computing-brushup-exam/README.md

 ### Fork this repository

-As a personal Github project.
 It is important that you use your forked repository for the rest of the steps.

 ### Launch an AWS instance

-Launch an instance, T2 Micro (free tier!) is fine for size, but you must use the following image: "BGSE Computing Brushup Exam Image" which is available publically.
+Launch an instance, T2 Micro (free tier!) is fine for size, but you must use the following image: "bgse brushup exam," which is available publically (community images).

+Note: this image already has Docker installed and available to the "ubuntu" user, and the docker image for jupyter/datascience-notebook is already available to use as well.

 ### Clone your forked repository onto the instance